Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

-It would be good to have a check for if it is a valid type or not in get_collection in collection.py

-In get collection it would be useful to have some kind of formatting function for the type that is passed in.
-When I try to look for the ‘normal’ cards I own I get an empty string but when I look for cards of type “Normal” I can see the cards.
-It would be useful to include a message on the formatting of the type and then also run a formatter function on what is passed in as well

 In creating deck when you check if a deck with that name exists make sure your exception specifies that the deck name already exists since it’s not necessarily that combination of cards